How the public is betting the Steelers vs. Chiefs in the AFC Wild Card round

-The NFL’s Wild Card Weekend kicks off the Playoffs and there should be a ton of good, close and competitive games.

-However, the meeting between the Pittsburgh Steelers and the Kansas City Chiefs seems to be one of the easiest games of the whole weekend to bet on.
+The Steelers (9-7-1) found their way into the playoffs thanks to a lot of things going their way last week.
+Pittsburgh defeated the Ravens in overtime, while the Colts lost to the Jaguars on the road.
+Then to end the night, the Raiders took down the Chargers in overtime, giving the Steelers their second chance at Kansas City.

+The Chiefs (12-5) ended the regular season with a hard-fought road win against the Denver Broncos and winners of four out of their last five games.
+Kansas City had a chance to get the first seed in the AFC, but that went to the Tennessee Titans, who defeated the Houston Texans last Sunday.

 So where are sports bettors going as we get closer to game time?
-Let’s take a look.
+Let’s take a look at betting splits for the Steelers-Chiefs Wild Card matchup as of game day.
 All odds and info were provided by DraftKings Sportsbook.

 Point Spread